HoTranQuocHuy020603/Demo_Resort/README.md

 - Search for information in the displayed list.
 ## Prerequisites:
 > Before continuing, make sure you meet the following requirements:
-> * You have installed Eclipse IDE for Enterprise Java and Web Developers and MySQL.
+> * You have installed Visual Studio, Visual Studio Code and MySQL.
-> * You have downloaded support library: JRE System Library ( project JRE is JavaSE-16), Maven Dependencies and Server Runtime ( project server is apache-tomcat 9.0.65).
+> * You have downloaded support library:
+>             ** Visual Studio Code: Angular 11, NodeJs.
 ## How to install the project ?
 ***Download project***
 - Step 1: Download the project to your computer.